MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-improvement-actions.md

   - **Partially tested**: more testing needed before points can be achieved

 > [!NOTE]
-> For automatically tested improvement actions, the testing notes and test status are not editable fields.
+> For automatically tested improvement actions, the test status and testing notes can't be edited manually.
+They are updated automatically by Compliance Manager.

 **Test date**